Nursing, Dental and Medical Assistant School in New York

 Are you interested in a rewarding profession in healthcare?
-Does the idea of a career field with job opportunity where you can give back to your community sound interesting to you?
+Does the idea of a career field with job opportunity and where you can give back to your community sound interesting to you?
 If so, then St. Paul's School of Nursing could be the right place for you to get your education.
 At St. Paul's, we teach the skills you will need to succeed in the growing fields of nursing, medical assisting and dental assisting.

 St. Paul's School of Nursing is a nationally accredited nursing school with convenient locations in Queens and Staten Island, New York.
-We deliver a comprehensive, thorough nursing education where you can earn your Associate Degree in Nursing so you can be qualified to sit for the licensure exam to become a Registered Nurse (RN).
+We deliver a comprehensive and thorough nursing education where you can earn your Associate Degree in Nursing so you can be qualified to sit for the licensure exam to become a Registered Nurse (RN).